Executive Master of Public Administration (EMPA)

 - Financial: Examines financial contexts and builds budgeting skills

 - Applications: Provides students with the opportunity to utilize what they have learned in the program via a real-world project

 At the annual in-person residency, held for 3-5 days each summer, students participate in academic symposia, workshops, community-based events, and networking opportunities.
-During the residency, students receive housing accommodations, breakfast and lunch, and the welcome dinner.

 Requirements for earning the EMPA degree:

 - Completion of the 30 credit hours of required online coursework

 - Attendance at the annual summer residency at Rutgers University–Newark

 - Completion of the Capstone Project at the conclusion of program

 For course descriptions and prerequisites see Courses.

 - Managing Public Organizations (3)